Referral information for GPs

 Your GP has referred you to the South West Oxfordshire Community Dermatology Service based at Woodlands Medical Centre in Didcot.
 We will offer you an appointment in the post, but if you do not hear from us or if you have any questions about the appointment booking, you can contact Suzanne Bailey at Woodlands Medical Centre on 01235517765.
 Due to the nature of the clinic, we are able to offer limited appointment dates, if you are unable to attend on that date or do not attend then you may be discharged back to your referring GP.
 You can then be referred on to a Hospital Dermatology Department of your choice.

-You will be seen by a local GP, Dr Adam Jones or Dr Chris Phillips, who have had specialist training in dermatology and minor skin surgery.
+You will be seen by a local GP, or Dr Adam Jones who has had specialist training in dermatology and minor skin surgery.

 Please leave 1 - 1 ½ hours for your appointment during which time you will be assessed and treated on the same day.
 The doctor assessing you will assess the skin lesion your GP referred you for and will also offer you a full skin check, to check the rest of your body.
 This is because we know that when a person has one area of concern (which may be related to long-term sun damage) there may be others.
 Please wear clothes that are easy to take off and put on.
 If the doctor offers a minor operation under local anaesthetic to treat your skin problem it will happen on the same day.
 You may be offered a follow up appointment if further treatment is recommended.
 If the doctor advises creams to be prescribed, your referring GP will be notified and they will issue a prescription which you can pick up from your surgery 2 weeks after your community dermatology appointment.